ceciliaagosta/1850965_Labmon/Student_doc.md

 The microservice is developed in Python 3, using Flask (3.0.3) as the main web framework.
 It manages all backend operations related to monsters.
 The service allows both administrators and players to interact with the monster database — admins can create, edit, or delete monsters, while players can view locked collections.
-It uses the following libraries and technologies:
 It integrates with PostgreSQL for persistent data storage and uses RabbitMQ for inter-service communication.
 Key components and libraries used:
    - Flask-Cors : Enables communication between frontend clients and backend APIs across origins.
    - Flask-Cors (5.0.0): Enables communication between frontend clients and backend APIs across origins.
    - Flask-SQLAlchemy and SQLAlchemy : ORM layer for interacting with the PostgreSQL database.
    - pika : Integrates the service with RabbitMQ for asynchronous communication.
-   - yJWT : Used for verifying player and admin tokens when accessing protected endpoints, infact only admin can edit or delete monsters
+   - PyJWT : Used for verifying player and admin tokens when accessing protected endpoints, only admins can add, edit, or delete monsters

 - SERVICE ARCHITECTURE:
    - A main controller manages routes for CRUD operations on monsters, enabling admins to create, update, and delete monster data.